rayhannarindran/personal-statement/README.md

 # 📄 EasierPS & EasierSoP

-**EasierPS** & **EasierSoP** are enhanced versions of [EasyPS](https://github.com/salfaris/EasyPS), featuring improved display and extended functionality.
-This project provides simple and elegant [LaTeX](https://www.latex-project.org/get/) templates for managing Personal Statements (PS) and Statements of Purpose (SoP) across multiple graduate school applications, offering a clean and organized way for handling multiple essays.
+**EasierPS** and **EasierSoP** are enhanced versions of [EasyPS](https://github.com/salfaris/EasyPS) with improved display and extended functionality.
+This project provides simple and elegant LaTeX templates for managing Personal Statements (PS) and Statements of Purpose (SoP) across multiple graduate school applications.

 ![Screenshot](docs/example.png)